-- 1) Contain livestock or exclude predators. - 2) Protect Crops and ground pasture from terrestrial pests such as pigs and rabbits. - 3) Protect fruit orchards with netting where it is not viable to control the birds/bats that may try to eat the fruit.
+- 1) Contain livestock or exclude predators. - 2) Protect Crops and ground pasture from terrestrial pests such as pigs and rabbits. - 3) Protect fruit orchards with netting where it is not viable to control the birds/bats that may try to eat the fruit. - 4) Prevention or containment of pest animals and plants

 Eradication of most naturalised vertebrate pests is not viable or cost effective, so exclusion is considered a logical control option.
 An experienced agricultural fencer can advise and cost a suitable fence design that will exclude pests ranging from snails to horses.
+Fencing includes netting, exclusion or electric.